SPluzh/ContextMenuDownloader/README.md

 # Context Menu Downloader

 This project adds a **"Download Here"** option to the Windows Explorer context menu.
 It enables users to download files from URLs stored in the clipboard using `wget` or `yt-dlp`, depending on the type of link.
+It also supports saving **images directly from the clipboard** as PNG files.

 https://github.com/user-attachments/assets/aed905af-ac00-4930-a244-37fc3195c897